mimiframework/Mimi.jl/docs/src/tutorials/tutorial_2.md

 ```julia
 get_model(params=nothing)
 ```
 Thus there are no required arguments, although the user can input `params`, a dictionary definining the parameters of the model.
+If nothing is provided, the model will be built with the default parameters for DICE2010.

 ### Step 3.
 Altering Parameters